dualslash/The-FAIR-Handbook/README.md

 # The FAIR Handbook

-A complete guide to FAIR data and services.
+A complete knowledge base for health data sharing ecosystems using FAIR data and services.

 [Available here](https://dualslash.github.io/The-FAIR-Handbook/), automatically built from this source using [Github workflow](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).